 Essentially, you must be able to demonstrate your thesis through evidence.
 And this evidence may be news articles, books, videos, interviews, or encyclopedias.

-This means that your thesis statement shouldn’t be all there is to say on the topic.
-You’ll fully describe it with the evidence.
+This means that your thesis statement shouldn’t encapsulate everything you want to say about the topic.
+You’ll do this with your evidence.

 This “evidence” is your body paragraphs.
-Within each body paragraph, you’ll provide evidence which ultimately supports your thesis statement and encourages readers to take your perspective and continue reading.
+Within each body paragraph, you’ll provide evidence that ultimately supports your thesis statement and encourages readers to take your perspective—and continue reading.